francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 It is also important to note that this function does not necessarily return the correct ownership of a path, but just the annotations contained within the context or those written in the class declaration.
 Consider an example where the context is given as $ Delta = x : shared, x.f : unique $ In this case, the lookup is the following $ Delta inangle(x.f) = unique $ However, since $x$ is shared, there can be multiple references accessing $x$.
 This implies there can be multiple references accessing $x.f$, meaning that $x.f$ is also shared.
-This behaviour is intended and a function able to provide the correct ownership of a reference will be defined in the next sections.
+This behavior is intended and a function able to provide the correct ownership of a reference will be defined in the next sections.

 === Remove